sampierson/chef-repo/README.md

 # I had some issues with chef using the wrong rubygems when both the system version and REE were installed,
 # so I'm going to forgo the system version and jump straight to REE.

-apt-get install build-essential zlib1g-dev libssl-dev libreadline5-dev # All required for REE cd /tmp curl -O http://files.rubyforge.vm.bytemark.co.uk/emm-ruby/ruby-enterprise-1.8.7-2010.02.tar.gz tar xvfz ruby-enterprise-1.8.7-2010.02.tar.gz
+apt-get install build-essential zlib1g-dev libssl-dev libreadline5-dev git # All required for REE cd /tmp curl -O http://files.rubyforge.vm.bytemark.co.uk/emm-ruby/ruby-enterprise-1.8.7-2010.02.tar.gz tar xvfz ruby-enterprise-1.8.7-2010.02.tar.gz